TokoFree/TCABootcamp/Day2/README.md

 }
 ```

-The `ItemCellType` need to conform to HashDiffable because we want to used it as the State type of the ForEachStoreNode/ListStoreNode.
+The `ItemCellType` need to conform to Identifiable because we want to used it as the State type of the ForEachStoreNode/ListStoreNode.

 Then we create the simple the AdsAction and the AdsNode
 ```swift